Slovenia (European Parliament constituency): 2004

 The 2004 European election was the sixth election to the European Parliament.
 As Slovenia had only joined the European Union earlier that month, it was the first European election held in that state.
 The election took place on 13 June 2004.
 The biggest surprise was the victory of the New Slovenia party over the Liberal Democracy of Slovenia and the defeat of the Slovene People's Party, which did not win a seat.
 The parties on the right of centre that form the opposition in the Slovenian national parliament won this election.

 2009

 The 2009 European election was the seventh election to the European Parliament and the second for Slovenia.
 The number of seats was increased to eight.

 2014

 The 2014 European election was the eighth election to the European Parliament and the third for Slovenia.

 2019

 The 2019 European election was the ninth election to the European Parliament and the fourth for Slovenia.

+2024

+The 2024 European election was the tenth election to the European Parliament and the fifth for Slovenia.
+The number of seats was increased to nine.